 Fairtrade was set up to ensure coffee farmers receive a fair and stable price for their coffee that covers average costs of sustainable production.
 Fairtrade certified co-operatives can count on at least the Fairtrade Minimum Price of $1.40 per pound for arabica coffee sold on Fairtrade terms (30 cents more if organic), plus an extra 20 cents per pound Fairtrade Premium to invest as they see fit – 5 cents of which is dedicated to improving productivity and quality.
 These tools give farmers the stability and confidence to budget for the next farming season and household expenses and drive development in their communities.
 For 15 of the last 25 years, when the global price for arabica coffee has often fallen well below the Fairtrade Minimum Price, it has ensured farmers can earn enough to cover at least the basic costs of sustainable production.

-Fairtrade currently works with more than 812,000 farmers globally through 445 Fairtrade certified coffee producer organisations.
-Fairtrade coffee farmers cultivate coffee on more than 1.29 million hectares worldwide producing an estimated 560,900 tonnes of coffee of which 34% is also certified organic.
+Fairtrade currently works with more than 795,457 coffee farmers globally through 537 Fairtrade certified coffee producer organisations.
+In 2016, Fairtrade coffee farmers cultivated coffee on more than 1 million hectares worldwide producing an estimated 185,777 tonnes of coffee of which 57% is also certified organic.
 The Fairtrade Premium is valuable additional capital that allows farmer organisations to reinvest in improving infrastructure, services to farmers such as training on better farming practices or credit and financial services, but also to support cash payments to farmer members who are struggling with food security or other basic needs.
 Fairtrade Standards are designed to deliver against all three pillars of sustainability – economic, social and environmental.